chennqqi/goenv-2/README.md

 The shell prompt will now be prefixed with the environment's folder name to indicate that the environment is active.
 You may have noted that the prefix has a certain color.
-This color was chosen randomly when you ran the *goenv* command.
-To set a new random color, run the goenv command again.
+This color was chosen randomly when you ran the *govenv* command.
+To set a new random color, run the govenv command again.

 Deactivate an active environment: